lgingerich/eth-txn-data/README.md

 # ETH Transaction Data Dashboard

 This dashboard displays transaction data for an inputted ethereum wallet address.
+It looks and functions similar to an Etherscan clone, but includes accessibility to easily manipulate the transaction data for further analysis.

-As this is a rather simple project, adding significant functionality is not envisioned.
-I am primarily interested in adding NFT profit/loss analysis.
+Adding significant functionality is not planned as this is a rather simple project.
+I am primarily interested in including overall address statistics and possibly NFT profit/loss analysis.